abhogal-lab/abhogal-lab/README.md

 👋 Hi, I’m Alex Bhogal!
 I'm an assistant professor in the High Field lab at the University Medical Center in Utrecht.

 👀 I’m interested in vascular physiology and hemodynamics visualized using advanced MRI techniques combined with physiological stimuli.
 Also, i've grown a passion for metabolic imaging based in spectroscopy.
 My long term vision is to combine these incredible techniques to seach for a more complete picture of cerebral metabolism.
-And, as an ex-bike racer, I also love cycling and anything related to blinged out carbon road bikes.
+And, as an ex-bike racer, I still also love getting out on the bike whenever I can.

 🌱 I’m currently learning how to improve my matlab scripts, apply advanced analysis techniques to explore cerebrovascular reactivity and use machine learning to combine vascular and metabolic information for a deeper insight into (patho)physiology.